 - 5th priority: C scores from each section (highest aggregate reviewer scores to lowest)

-Accept/decline notifications are sent to all submitters the week of July 16, and a preliminary Annual Meeting program will be released in mid-August.
+Accept/decline notifications are sent to all submitters in mid July, and a preliminary Annual Meeting program will be released in mid-August.

 AAA does not collect or release reviewer comments.
 AAA encourages interested individuals to contact the Section Program Chairs directly with questions regarding the reviewing of their submission(s).